almostearthling/when-wizard/README.md

 More fields of improvement can, and possibly will, be noted here.

 # Credits
 The icons I use in the application are from [icons8](https://github.com/icons8/flat-color-icons), and the screencast was made using [silentcast](https://github.com/colinkeenan/silentcast).
 Application icon is made out of parts by Rafi at [GraphicsFuel](http://www.graphicsfuel.com/).
+No credits for the wizard dialog side photo, I took it myself.